Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-mSo3tH9ZLR0.md

 ---
-title: "February 16th, 2021 Livestream Q&A: Are you epecting a more stable release of the Engine Upgrade due to increased QA for Update 4?"
+title: "February 16th, 2021 Livestream Q&A: Are you expecting a more stable release of the Engine Upgrade due to increased QA for Update 4?"
 date: "2021-02-16"
 layout: transcript
 topics: